-INTRODUCTION 3
+INTRODUCTION

-1. What is the Central Baltic programme?
-4
+1. What is the Central Baltic programme?4

 1.1.
-Basic characteristics of a Central Baltic project 4
+Basic characteristics of a Central Baltic project4

-2. Suitability of the project idea to the Central Baltic programme 8
+2. Suitability of the project idea to the Central Baltic programme

-PROGRAMME OBJECTIVE 1 MORE EXPORTS BY SMEs
+PROGRAMME OBJECTIVE 1 MORE EXPORTS BY SMEs9

-PROGRAMME OBJECTIVE 2 MORE NEW SCALED-UP GROWTH COMPANIES .
-13
+PROGRAMME OBJECTIVE 2 MORE NEW SCALED-UP GROWTH COMPANIES

-PROGRAMME OBJECTIVE 3 JOINT CIRCULAR ECONOMY SOLUTIONS .
-17
+PROGRAMME OBJECTIVE 3 JOINT CIRCULAR ECONOMY SOLUTIONS

-PROGRAMME OBJECTIVE 4 IMPROVED COASTAL AND MARINE ENVIRONMENT .
-21
+PROGRAMME OBJECTIVE 4 IMPROVED COASTAL AND MARINE ENVIRONMENT

-PROGRAMME OBJECTIVE 5 DECREASED CO2 EMISSIONS .
-25
+PROGRAMME OBJECTIVE 5 DECREASED CO2 EMISSIONS

-PROGRAMME OBJECTIVE 6 IMPROVED EMPLOYMENT OPPORTUNITIES ON LABOUR MARKET .
-29
+PROGRAMME OBJECTIVE 6 IMPROVED EMPLOYMENT OPPORTUNITIES ON LABOUR MARKET 29

-PROGRAMME OBJECTIVE 7 IMPROVED PUBLIC SERVICES AND SOLUTIONS FOR CITIZENS .
-33
+PROGRAMME OBJECTIVE 7 IMPROVED PUBLIC SERVICES AND SOLUTIONS FOR CITIZENS

 2.1.
-Other key characteristics of a Central Baltic project .
-38
+Other key characteristics of a Central Baltic project

 2.2.
-Different types of projects .
-43
+Different types of projects

-3. Applying for a project in Central Baltic .
-45
+3. Applying for a project in Central Baltic

 3.1.
-Who can be a partner? .
-45
+Who can be a partner?

 3.2.
-Building up the project .
-52
+Building up the project

 3.3.
-Budget planning .
-55
+Budget planning

 3.4.
-Application and assessment procedures .
-58
+Application and assessment procedures59

 3.5.
-Selection of projects by the Monitoring Committee .
-70
+Selection of projects by the Monitoring Committee

-4. Implementing a project .
-71
+4. Implementing a project

 4.1.
-Contracting phase .
-71
+Contracting phase

 4.2.
-Implementing the project .
-73
+Implementing the project71

 4.3.
-Reporting and payment procedures .
-75
+Reporting and payment procedures73

 4.4.
-Updating the project plan during implementation .
-79
+Updating the project plan during implementation77

 4.5.
-Eligibility of costs .
-82
+Eligibility of costs

 4.6.
-Simplified Cost Options used by the programme .
-83
+Simplified Cost Options used by the programme

 4.7.
-Other rules .
-97
+Other rules

 4.8.
-Project communication 103
+Project communication 101

 4.9.
-Audits 109
+Audits

 4.10.
-Project closure 112
+Project closure 111

 4.11.
-Duties after the project ends 113
+Duties after the project ends 112

-5. Annexes 114
+5. Annexes

 ANNEX 1: Applicable regulations 114

-ANNEX 2: Indicator Fiche's for Result Indicators 115
+ANNEX 2: Indicator Fiches 115

-ANNEX 3: Changes made compared to the previous version of the Programme Manual 157
+ANNEX 3: Changes made compared to the previous version of the Programme Manual